 - free medical facilities

-Outreach workers connect and engage with youth, up to the age of 25, meeting them where they are at.
-Early intervention is the key to building relationships with these vulnerable youths and assessing their needs, providing support through lay-counselling, reconnecting young people with family, encouraging them to work through the issues that brought them to the street is a focus of the work.
+Outreach workers connect and engage with youth, meeting them where they are at.
+Early intervention is the key to building relationships with these vulnerable youth and assessing their needs.
+Providing support through lay-counselling, reconnecting young people with family, encouraging them to work through the issues that brought them to the street is a focus of the work.
 Safety is a consideration that workers keep in mind when matching young people with other supports and services.
-The outreach team also provide individuals on the street with items needed to support their basic needs, which range anywhere from distributing food, water, clean clothes, or clean, unused harm reduction materials.

 Watari’s Eastside Integrated Youth Team manages to maintain connections with services in the community that interact with youth but aren’t sure how to assist them in negotiating the systems that are specific to youth.
-Working collaboratively with Ministry of Children and Family Development, Vancouver Police Department, First United, Vancouver Native Health Society, Directions Youth Services Centre, Urban Native Youth Association, Vancouver Aboriginal Child and Family Services Society, Youth Unlimited, Covenant House, as well as countless other service providers, the team attempts to interact quickly and respectfully with young people to create pathways to employment, housing, education, or home.
+Working with Imouto House, Insite, Raincity Housing, First United and more, the team attempts to interact quickly and respectfully with young people to create pathways to employment, housing, education or home.

 HOW CAN WE HELP YOU OR SOMEONE YOU KNOW?